Is It Safe To Drink Lemon Water While Pregnant?

 Teeth and bones are highly susceptible to decalcification during pregnancy.
 The high levels of citric acid in lemons might trigger this, thereby damaging the enamel of the teeth and leading to other dental issues.
 Consult your dentist for any such dental issues and ensure that the texture and colour of your teeth have not changed.
 It is advised against consuming high quantities of lemon water regularly.

-Consuming cold or chilled lemon juice during pregnancy is likely to cause a cough and cold.
-It is better to consume lemon water which is slightly warm or at room temperature, especially during cold seasons.
+Consuming cold or chilled lemon juice during pregnancy can sometimes lead to a cough and cold due to temperature or allergies.
+It is better to consume lemon water which is slightly warm or at room temperature, especially in the cold winter months.

 The nine months of pregnancy are full of ups and downs.
 You’ll have happy and not-so-happy moments.
 What you eat during pregnancy will decide your health and your baby’s health.
 So you must be cautious regarding your eating habits.